kslakhani/android-guidelines/README.md

 Welcome to my Android Guidelines repo

-This repository is consist of project guidelines that I follow during android application development.
+This repository is consist of project guidelines that I follow during development.

 Here you'll find: